 Signs and symptoms

-DLBCL is the most common type of lymphoma, an aggressive cancer that originate in the lymphatic system and can arise in virtually any part of the body.
+DLBCL is the most common type of lymphoma, an aggressive form of cancer that originate in the lymphatic system and can arise in virtually any part of the body.
 The first sign of this illness is typically the observation of a rapidly growing mass, which is sometimes associated with fever, weight loss, and night sweats.

 Diffuse large B-cell lymphoma is usually curable, however, when treatment fails, the long-term prognosis is poor.
 Although imprecise, imaging using CT or interim PET (iPET) scans are used to monitor patients during and after treatment.